kristinemlarson/gnssrefl/tests/use_cases/use_vlis.md

 <img src=vlis-1.png width=600>

-Additional corrections can be made using the <code>rhdot T</code> setting I will add more information here when I get a chance.
+Additional corrections can be made using the <code>rhdot T</code> setting.
+I will add more information here when I get a chance.

 Kristine M. Larson August 29, 2022